-Rae Cumbie has been creating clothing for women and children in her home-based studio for over 20 years.
-Her custom gowns for weddings and special occasions have earned her a place as one of Baltimore’s most sought-after dressmakers, and the title of Baltimore’s Best Tailor by Baltimore Magazine in 2005.
+Rae Cumbie has created clothing for women and children in her home-based studio for over 30 years.
+Her custom gowns for weddings and special occasions earned her a place as one of Baltimore’s most sought-after dressmakers, and the title of Baltimore’s Best Tailor by Baltimore Magazine in 2005.

 In 2011 she and Caroline Emerson established Tabula Rasa Patterns LLC and the Fit For Art™ pattern line.
 It offers a line of patterns for modern wardrobe essentials that focus on fit and include artful design options.
 Rae serves as the company’s Creative Director.
 Her popular weekly blog is entitled “Sew!
 Lets get Dressed”.
 You can also follow Fit for Art patterns on Facebook, Instagram and Pinterest.

 Rae is a past president of The Association of Sewing and Design Professionals (ASDP) and a founding member and past president of the Baltimore Chapter of the organization.
-She is currently President of the newly formed ASDP Charitable Foundation.
+She is also a past President and active member of the ASDP Charitable Foundation.

-She has taught numerous classes for the Original Sewing and Quilt Expo 2013-2018, Baltimore Chapter of ASDP and has led workshops at the 1999, 2000, 2003, 2005, 2007, 2008, 2013, 2014, 2015 and 2017 ASDP National Educational Conferences, The American Sewing Guild (ASG) National Conference in 2012,2013, 2014, 2016, and 2017, 2018, The Creative Strands Conference in 2004, Susan Khalje’s Couture Sewing School, the Greater Baltimore Weavers Guild, Blue Ridge Weavers and Spinners, the Mannings Hand-Weaving Center, Red Stone Glen, the Bears Paw, The Sassy Sewer Stitch Lounge, Capital Quilts, Lilies of the Field, the Lehigh Valley Couturier Society, Glorie Bee’s, Danner’s Bernina Shop, and American Sewing Guild chapters and Quilt Guilds around the country.
+She has taught numerous virtual and in person classes for the Original Sewing and Quilt Expo 2013-Present, Baltimore Chapter of ASDP and has led workshops at the 1999, 2000, 2003, 2005, 2007, 2008, 2013, 2014, 2015, 2017, and 2019 ASDP National Educational Conferences, The American Sewing Guild (ASG) National Conference in 2012,2013, 2014, 2016, and 2017, 2018, 2019 and the virtual 2020 conference.
+The Creative Strands Conference in 2004, Susan Khalje’s Couture Sewing School, the Greater Baltimore Weavers Guild, Blue Ridge Weavers and Spinners, the Mannings Hand-Weaving Center, Red Stone Glen, the Bears Paw, The Sassy Sewer Stitch Lounge, Capital Quilts, Lilies of the Field, the Lehigh Valley Couturier Society, Glorie Bee’s, Danner’s Bernina Shop, Artistic Artifacts and American Sewing Guild chapters , Fiber Arts Guilds and Quilt Guilds around the country.
 In 2008 Rae was awarded the Susan M. Conant Grant from the Potomac Craftsmen to study Jacket Construction for Weavers and Quilters and presented her findings at their September 2010 meeting.

-In 2019 she will be leading her first Sewing adventure to La Cascade, Artists Retreat in Durfort France.
+In 2019 she led her first Sewing adventure to La Cascade, Artists Retreat in Durfort France.
+Post Pandemic, there will be more fabric embellishment and tourism events at La Cascade.

-Rae is a regular contributor to Threads Magazine and Sew News Magazine .
+Rae is a regular contributor to Threads Magazine and Sew News Magazine.
+Visit the publications page to see a listing of her writings and videos.

 Rae and her husband Jim, an attorney, have two daughters.
 She is a graduate of the University of Richmond with a Bachelor of Arts in Religion and Sociology.